kirademiurge/retitles/README.md

 *In future releases, we will add the ability for changing the icon too.*

 ## How to use
-The better way for using it is creating a reactive states for needed properties and changing the view in effects.
+The better way for using it is creating reactive states for needed properties and changing the view in effects.
 ```tsx
 import {retitles} from "retitles";
 import { createEffect, createSignal } from "solid-js";